evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 ---
 title: BMW iX3
 linktitle: "iX3"
 description: "BMW iX3 is an all-electric premium SUV with a WLTP range of up to 461 km (287 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true